 Fishing privileges may be revoked for one year for two or more convictions of fishing violations in three years.
-Violations of fishing laws in other states may affect fishing privileges in Minnesota.
+Violations of fishing laws in other states may affect your ability to fish in Minnesota.

 Under the gross over-limits penalty provisions, privileges can be revoked for three or five years, depending on the number of fish involved in the violation.